THE AMAZING DR. CLITTERHOUSE (1938)

 Night Has a Thousand Eyes (1948) written by Barré Lyndon stars Edward G. Robinson as a phony mentalist haunted by greed and a sense of impending doom.
 Co-stars Gail Russell and John Lund.

-Then Humphrey Bogart’s exploration into the diverging genres were apparent in The Return of Doctor X (1939), and The Two Mrs. Carrolls (1947) directed by Peter Godfrey.
+Then Humphrey Bogart’s exploration into the diverging genres was apparent in The Return of Doctor X (1939), and The Two Mrs. Carrolls (1947) directed by Peter Godfrey.

 Humphrey Bogart in The Return of Dr. X (1939) directed by Vincent Sherman